Local & National

 In the Fox Valley area, pipefitters are primarily employed in the papermaking industry, though there are other businesses that require the installation, repair and servicing of pressure piping and similar equipment.
 A pipefitter will lay out, cut and bend pipes.
 You will learn how to install, test, maintain and repair high- or low-pressure piping systems.
 You’ll also learn how to cut, heat and bend metal.
 Your training will give you a thorough knowledge of pipe characteristics, particularly related to high or low pressure and chemicals.
 You’ll also learn the principles of hydraulics and gain welding and soldering skills.
 All this is accomplished through four years of on-the-job training and classroom instruction.

-If you've already completed a trade apprenticeship and are currently employed as a journeyworker, this degree program will help you build on your experience and add depth to your technical skills.
+If you are currently working on or if you've already completed a trade apprenticeship with at least 400 hours of paid related instruction (PRI), this degree program will help you build on your experience and add depth to your technical skills.
 With your Wisconsin Journeyworker Certificate as a solid foundation, you will enhance your career potential with studies in communications, social science, behavioral science and math.
 You'll begin with 39 credits from your apprenticeship, and add 21 additional credits of general studies.
 You’ll be well prepared for future career growth in your chosen field.

 Electro-Mechanical Technology (AAS) | Manufacturing Operations Programs | Metal Machining, Fabrication & Welding Programs | Wood Manufacturing Programs | Individualized Technical Studies (AAS) | Explore All Programs